francois-durand/svvamp/README.rst

 Features
 --------

-* Several random models of populations with preferences.
+* Several random models allow to generate populations of voters with preferences over a set of candidates.
-* Import preferences from an external file.
+* It is possible to import a profile of voters' preferences from an external file.
 * Several voting systems.
-* Test Condorcet notions.
+* Decide Condorcet notions (Condorcet winner and variants).
-* Test Independence of Irrelevant Alternatives.
+* Decide Independence of Irrelevant Alternatives.
-* Test Individual Manipulation.
+* Decide Individual Manipulation (by one voter).
-* Test Coalitional Manipulation and variants (Trivial Manipulation, Ignorant-Coalition Manipulation, Unison Manipulation).
+* Decide Coalitional Manipulation (by a set of voters) and variants: Trivial Manipulation, Ignorant-Coalition Manipulation, Unison Manipulation.